Ebarrett11/PalatePal/README.md

+*This is an older version of the project and will be updated soon

 **Abstract**\
 This is a mobile application that allows students at Michigan State University to view and leave reviews for the dishes at supported dining halls.